Tickets

 Yes.
 You may purchase advance tickets at the Admissions Desk.

-Do I need a ticket for films, exhibitions, events, even if they’re free?
+Do I need a ticket for free events?

 Are tickets refundable?